zieckey/gocode/README.md

 There are some commonly used functions for the Go programming language.
 As follows:

-- tstrings : Additional string utility functions like RemoveIf
+- tstrings : Some utility functions to manipulate string like RemoveIf
-- tmail : Send mail simply
+- tmail : Send en email simply
-- txml : A dom XML parser
+- txml : A DOM (Document Object Model) XML parser